UK Same Day Delivery Market Insight Report 2020

 The market is served by a combination of

 – In-house operations of the leading retailers such as Amazon and Argos

-– Established operators who have traditionally had a B2B focus, some of whom are now targeting the emerging B2C segment, such as CitySprint with its On the dot service
+– Established operators who have traditionally had a B2B focus but who may now also cover B2C, such as CitySprint and Rico Logistics

-– Newer operators with specific business models focusing on B2C, such as Stuart, Paack, Brisqq, Quiqup and Gophr
+– Newer operators with specific business models focusing on B2C, such as Deliveroo, Uber Eats, Stuart, Absolutely, Brisqq and Gophr

-– Other logistics providers, such as parcel carriers, who combine a same day capability with their core operations
+– Other logistics providers, such as parcel carriers (eg TNT and DHL), who combine a same day capability with their core operations

 – A long tail of smaller, local operators.

 It remains fragmented with only a few companies having significant shares and a long tail of smaller operators.
 These include cargo bike operators such as Zedify and PedalMe – which report rapid growth